Using Solar Power For Homes

 The unused electrical power produced by the solar panels will then be brought into the grid all the way through the utility electric meter.
 As a result, the meter will be made to spin backwards and this establishes a credit with the utility company in offsetting future usage.
 This method is known as Net Metering and is completely approved by State Level Electricity Policy.

-Learning how to build your own solar power isn’t really a difficult task.
+Learning how to build electricity solar panels isn’t really a difficult task.
 You don’t require many skills beyond being able to handle wiring & basic tools with care and safety measures.

-The components needed for constructing solar panels include:-
+The components needed for building solar panels include:-

 1. Solar Cells